Interview Questions: “Where do you See Yourself in Five Years”

 The enthusiasm you bring to your answer will go a long way.
 Bring the energy and show employers why you want to be chosen for the position.
-The enthusiasm with the position and how it’s going to grow your professional career shows that you’re someone who’s passionate about what they do.
-This question can be boring, so bringing good energy to your answer will definitely make you stand out amongst all the other candidates whom you’re competing against.
+The enthusiasm for the position and how it’s going to grow your professional career shows that you’re someone who’s passionate about what you do.
+This question can be boring, so bringing good energy to your answer will definitely make you stand out amongst all the other candidates with whom you’re competing against.

 What Not to Do:

 Employers use this question for several reasons.
 It shows how you answer complicated questions, your goals, what you want to accomplish within their company, and your ability to think on your feet.
 Don’t fluster yourself.
 If you need to, take a deep breath, give yourself a moment, and then answer the question once you’ve had a moment to think.
 Keep your answers simple and get to the point.

 Just remember, the employer wants you to succeed.
 The company wants to find a great employee.
 Better yet, you already know you’re a great candidate.
 All you have to do is relax and show them your best self.

 Every employer will appreciate ambition and goals.
 However, they don’t want to hear your whole life’s plan.
 If you’re too specific, you might bring up the goals you have for yourself that the company feels like it can’t meet.
 You really only want to stress the thing you’re going to accomplish in the position.
 Anything outside of that and they’re not really interested in it.
 Of course, you can mention things such as the coding classes you took as a kid (maybe from one of those online programs for kids) or the internships you completed during your grad years.
 But, anything more than that wouldn’t be appreciated.
 And definitely, don’t fall into the trap of getting sidetracked talking about things like starting a family or taking that vacation you’ve been daydreaming about.